Temporary changes to federal Medicare telehealth policies

 ○ G2063: cumulative time of 21 or more minutes during the seven days.

 We will continue to keep members updated as we learn more.
-Government and payer policies in response to the coronavirus crisis are changing rapidly, so we recommend that you check our coronavirus webpage frequently.
+Government and payer policies in response to the coronavirus crisis are changing rapidly, so we recommend that you check our Practice Resource Hub frequently.